 But hold on, not so fast.
 You can still fix your bad habits and make dramatic changes in your life in just a few minutes per day.
 And yes, it’s still possible even though your boss is working you overtime (without the extra pay you deserve – another resolution to fix) and while you juggle a social life, family responsibilities, and even enjoy a little downtime for yourself.

 Right now, the most important thing you need to know about and take action on is a simple five-minute solution for success.
-The first five minutes of your transformation are the most important, and can be done right now or at the end of the day.

 In these five minutes that will have a big impact on your life, you’re going to create a checklist for the next day’s priorities.
 Simply write down the 3-5 biggest things that need to get done tomorrow in order to move you ahead with your life changes.
 This step helps you become pro-active about success, rather than being re-active to what happens around you.
 It’s a seemingly small change in behavior, but it’s actually a giant step forward in transforming your life.
 Wasn’t that easy?